 National Aquarium staff and volunteers were joined by community members on the beach in Ocean City, Maryland to help “Hastings” the harbor seal with his oceanic return!
-Hastings suffered severe lacerations to his front flipper, but thanks to months of rehabilitation by The National Aquarium’s Marine Animal Rescue Program (MARP), he was rescued, rehabilitated and safely released back to sea.
+Hastings suffered severe lacerations to his front flipper, but thanks to months of rehabilitation by The National Aquarium’s Animal Rescue program, he was rescued, rehabilitated and safely released back to sea.

 Click here to find out more about Hastings.